 - Blonde, Brunette, Redhead: The Brunette.

-- Breakout Character: While all six of the main characters have their respective fanbases, Nikki's arguably the most popular character of the main six.
+- Breakout Character: While all six of the main characters have their respective fanbases, Nikki's arguably the most popular of the main six.

 - Childhood Friend Romance: With Jonesy—as mentioned in his entry, they've known each other since Kindergarten and it was mentioned in an early episode that Jonesy's had romantic feelings for Nikki since 9th-grade.

 - Even the Girls Want Her: Averted.
 In the episode Role Reversal, a new Khaki Barn employee named Jean is thought to have a crush on her, but Jean reveals that she actually already has a girlfriend, who turns out to be the drummer in Wyatt's band.

 - Girls Love Chocolate: When she's on her period.

 - Huge Guy, Tiny Girl: The Tiny Girl to Jonesy's Huge Guy.